 EXTENDED BATTERY LIFE

 It’s only a 420mAh battery, so I wouldn’t imagine this device would give a regular vaper the kind of battery power they need.
 If you were a light vaper, only using it occasionally or periodically throughout the day, it might work for you.
 A 420mAh battery wouldn’t last me the day.
 I would need to buy a second battery and you can’t buy a second battery, so I would need to buy a second kit …

 Wait, things are getting really expensive again.
 What’s going on here?

-To be fair, I didn’t use the VERTX for that long because I just couldn’t get on with the weird shape, which I’ll talk about in just a moment, but the battery did last for a few hours.
-I think I used it for about five or six hours almost constantly before it died.
-That’s not bad going.
+To be fair, I didn’t use the VERTX for that long because I just couldn’t get on with the weird shape which I’ll talk about in just a moment, but the battery did last for a few hours.
+I think I used it for about five or six hours almost constantly before it died, and that’s not bad going.

 For the record, it’s actually quite a powerful vaporiser too.
 I DID find the vape very satisfying.
 I just wish it came from a slightly differently-shaped device.

 Shall we just get to that bit now?

 It is a lightweight, single-body construction, but it’s also a really weird shape.
 It’s square on one side and rounded on the other, and I found myself constantly spinning it around and around in my hand before I could find a comfortable position for it.
 Even then I couldn’t find a comfortable position.
 When the vape felt comfortable in my hand, my fingers couldn’t find the button, and then I spent another five minutes twiddling the damn thing around and around in my hand again until I finally found it.